rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 	printf("    OutBuffer (%d): %s\n", bytesReturned, OutputBuffer);
 ```

-There is an old, yet great topic [here](https://www.codeproject.com/Articles/9575/Driver-Development-Part-2-Introduction-to-Implemen) which describes the different types of IOCT dispatching.
+For further reading, there is an old, yet great topic [here](https://www.codeproject.com/Articles/9575/Driver-Development-Part-2-Introduction-to-Implemen) which describes the different types of IOCTL dispatching.

-I think we're done with WDK basics.
+We're done with WDK basics!
 It's time to see how we can use Windows to build our VMM.

 ![](../../assets/images/anime-girl-blue-moon.jpg)